Director and Senior Consultant

 Dr Dean Watson, founder of the Watson Headache® Approach

 Who is better than Roger, O'Toole, having managed many patients with vestibular migraine, to present neurophysiological evidence of the role of cervical afferents and its manual treatment in the (successful) management of those affected by this syndrome?
 Thank you for another paradigm-changing presentation, Roger.
 One not to be missed.
 Cheers Dean

 Dr Dean Watson - founder of the Watson Headache® Approach

 Level 3 Headache Consultant

+Zoe graduated with First class Physiotherapy BSc(Hons) degree from the University of the West of England in 2008, and spent the following 7 years working within the National Health Service in the East of England and London, primarily in Musculoskeletal Physiotherapy.
 Zoe relocated to Australia in 2015 and first met Dean Watson whilst completing her Certificate in Orthopaedic Manual Therapy at Curtin University where he taught as part of the course.
-Since then Zoe has completed her Watson Level 1, 2 and 3 training, gaining certification in August 2017, and she has been working at the Melbourne Headache Centre since November 2016.
+Since then Zoe has completed her Watson Level 1, 2 and 3 training, gaining certification in August 2017.
+Zoe has been working at the Melbourne Headache Centre since November 2016.

 Alongside treating headache and migraine Zoe has a keen interest in neck pain, and has undertaken training with leading Physiotherapists in the field including; Toby Hall, Gwendoline Jull, Michelle Stirling, Trish Wisby-Roth, Shaun O’Leary and Peter Selvaratnam.
 Her strong knowledge base in this area is a great compliment to her work in treating headache and migraine.
 Zoe is also a certified Pilates instructor with the Australian Physiotherapy and Pilates Institute (APPI).